Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years: Confronting models and observations in the first billion years

-In the {\it fiducial} model presented in this work, as noted, the value of $\feff$ (composed of the cold gas fraction and star formation efficiency) are directly obtained from the {\sc sphinx}$^{20}$ simulations.
+In the fiducial model presented in this work, as noted, the value of $\feff$ (composed of the cold gas fraction and star formation efficiency) are directly obtained from the {\sc sphinx}$^{20}$ simulations.
 Compared to the {\sc delphi}23 model, we find $\feff$ values that are a factor 5 (10) lower for $\mh \sim 10^{10}\Msun$ halos at $z \sim 5~(17)$.
 These lower star formation rates are compensated by invoking a slightly weaker coupling between SNII energy and gas ($f_w=0.04$) as compared to the 1.5 times higher value ($f_w=0.06$) used in the {\sc delphi}23 model.
-As a result, in this new {\it fiducial} model, galaxies lose less gas at any time-step, both in terms of star formation and outflows.
-While the lower star formation rates result in the intrinsic UV LF from the {\it fiducial} model being under-estimated slightly (by about 0.3-0.5 dex for a given UV magnitude) at the bright-end ($\MUV \lsim -20$) at $z\gsim 8$ compared to that from {\sc delphi}23, self-regulation of star formation and feedback results in the intrinsic UV LFs from both these models converging by $z \sim 5$.

-In this {\it fiducial} model, the intrinsic UV LF over-estimates the bright-end ($\MUV \lsim -21$) of the observed UV LF at $z \lsim 8$.
+As a result, in this new fiducial model, galaxies lose less gas at any time-step, both in terms of star formation and outflows.
+While the lower star formation rates result in the intrinsic UV LF from the fiducial model being underestimated slightly (by about 0.3-0.5 dex for a given UV magnitude) at the bright end ($\MUV \lsim -20$) at $z\gsim 8$ compared to that from {\sc delphi}23, self-regulation of star formation and feedback results in the intrinsic UV LFs from both these models converging by $z \sim 5$.
+In this fiducial model, the intrinsic UV LF overestimates the bright end ($\MUV \lsim -21$) of the observed UV LF at $z \lsim 8$.
 Reconciling these requires dust attenuation, the impact of which again decreases (due to a decrease in the dust optical depth) with increasing redshift.
-Although the bright-end of the intrinsic UV LF shows scatter due to the five different random seeds used for $f_*$ and $\fcold$, the mean UV LF under-predicts the bright-end of the UV LF for $\MUV \lsim -20.5$ at $z \sim 11-12$, and as faint as $\MUV \sim -19.5$ by $z \sim 14$: for example, it falls short of observations \citep{Casey24,Donnan24, Naidu22, Finkelstein24, Robertson24} by $\gsim 1$ dex at $z \sim 11-14$.
+Although the bright end of the intrinsic UV LF shows scatter due to the five different random seeds used for $f_*$ and $\fcold$, the mean UV LF under-predicts the bright end of the UV LF for $\MUV \lsim -20.5$ at $z \sim 11-12$, and as faint as $\MUV \sim -19.5$ by $z \sim 14$: for example, it falls short of observations \citep{Casey24,Donnan24, Naidu22, Finkelstein24, Robertson24} by $\gsim 1$ dex at $z \sim 11-14$.